 The Principal or designee will determine when a meeting with the individual making the request can be scheduled.
+The request does not need to be fulfilled on the same day the request is made.

 Aspire Public Schools shall adopt measures for responding to outsiders that avoids classroom interruptions, and preserves the peaceful conduct of the school's activities, consistent with local circumstances and practices.